 Wat Arun or Temple of Dawn situated gracefully by Bangkok’s Chao Phraya River

 Steep Stairways to the Top of Wat Arun

 The temple is simply gorgeous.

-Colorful mosaics, amazing gold statues, intricate detail, and porcelain carvings, Wat Phra Kaew (or The Temple of Emerald Buddha) is a place you must put on your itinerary when you’re visiting Bangkok.
-This is home to the holiest Emerald Buddha statue that spent its first 300 years in various temples across Thailand and Laos until it finally settled in this breathtaking temples.
-Despite its modest size (especially given the massive size of many Buddha statues in the whole country), the Emerald statue exudes a powerful and sacred presence by the reverence of Thai people.
+With colorful mosaics, amazing gold statues, intricate detail, and porcelain carvings, Wat Phra Kaew (or The Temple of Emerald Buddha) is a place you must put on your itinerary when you’re visiting Bangkok.
+This is home to the holiest Emerald Buddha statue that spent its first 300 years in various temples across Thailand and Laos until it finally settled in these breathtaking temples.
+Despite its modest size (especially given the massive size of many Buddha statues in the whole country), the Emerald statue exudes a powerful and sacred presence through the reverence of Thai people.

 Wat Phra Kaew is home to the holiest Emerald Buddha statue in Thailand

 A giant demon guardian in Wat Phra Kaew.
 There are many demon guardian around the temple.